r00thunter/snipper/README.md

 Please have a look through the current issues, open and closed to see if your issue has been addressed before.
 If it's java related, it's most definitely been addressed - In short Use Java 1.8.0

 ## Thanks
-Snipper Builds off and utilizes serveral opensource softwares, Without these, L3MON Wouldn't be what it is!
+Snipper Builds off and utilizes serveral opensource softwares, Without these, Snipper Wouldn't be what it is!
  - Inspiration for the project and the basic building blocks for the Android App are based off [AhMyth](https://github.com/AhMyth/AhMyth-Android-RAT)
  - [express](https://github.com/expressjs/express)
  - [node-geoip](https://github.com/bluesmoon/node-geoip)